cameronperot/cameronperot.com/resources.md

 ## Recommended Reads

 * Chaos: Making a New Science – James Gleick
+* Genius: The Life and Science of Richard Feynman – James Gleick
 * Ghost in the Wires – Kevin Mitnick
 * Just for Fun – Linus Torvalds
 * Life 3.0: Being Human in the Age of AI – Max Tegmark
 * Masters of Doom: How Two Guys Created an Empire and Transformed Pop Culture – David Kushner
 * Fooled by Randomness – Nassim Taleb
 * Our Mathematical Universe – Max Tegmark
+* Permanent Record – Edward Snowden
 * Surely You’re Joking Mr. Feynman – Richard Feynman
 * The Black Hole War – Leonard Susskind
+* The Information: A History, a Theory, a Flood – James Gleick
 * The Pleasure of Finding Things Out – Richard Feynman
-* Thinking Fast and Slow - Daniel Kahneman
+* Thinking Fast and Slow – Daniel Kahneman
 * [Toward an AI Physicist for Unsupervised Learning – Tailin Wu, Max Tegmark](https://arxiv.org/abs/1810.10525)
 * What Do You Care What Other People Think? – Richard Feynman

+## Recommended Podcasts

+* Artificial Intelligence with Lex Fridman
+* Darknet Diaries
+* Making Sense with Sam Harris
+* On the Metal
+* The Joe Rogan Experience
+* The Portal with Eric Weinstein

 ## Physics
 ### Classical and Analytical Mechanics